Television Academy Membership for Location Professionals

 As more Location Professionals become part of the Television Academy, our work becomes better understood, more accurately represented, and more visible within the industry.

-This is not just about individual membership—it is about strengthening the field as a whole.
+This is not just about individual membership.
+It is about strengthening the field as a whole.

 The LMGI + Television Academy